SyncfusionExamples/How-to-bind-the-SQLite-Database-to-the-.NET-MAUI-Chart/README.md

 ```

-Also refer our [feature tour](https://www.syncfusion.com/maui-controls/maui-charts) page to know more features available in our charts.
+Also, refer our [feature tour](https://www.syncfusion.com/maui-controls/maui-charts) page to know more features available in our charts.